 The Pai version of Honey, sadly, doesn’t have any new moves.
 But she does have her own slot in the roster code, as Bayles found out.
 It’s right after three unlockable characters — Mahler, Pepsiman and Kumachan — and before the other unlockable Honey costumes, the unlockable last boss B.M. and the version of Honey whose skirt can be broken off, which is another Japan-exclusive secret that’s apparently treated like a separate character.

-Pai Honey — or Honey Pai? — causes more problems, too, as a Honey vs. Honey match in Arcade Mode caused graphical glitches to show up.
+Pai Honey — or Honey Pai? — creates some problems, too, as a Honey vs. Honey match in Arcade Mode caused graphical glitches to show up.
 To get around that, Bayles replaced Honey with Kumachan in his patch’s version of Arcade Mode.

 For those wondering, breaking the top or bottom of the Pai costume makes Honey look the way she does in her default outfit, minus the skirt.